Who were the Texas church shooting victims?

-Twenty-six of those lives ended Sunday when Devin Kelley walked into the First Baptist Church of Sutherland Springs with an assault rifle.
+On Sunday when Devin Kelley walked into the First Baptist Church with an assault rifle, authorities say he took 26 of those lives, including that of an unborn child.

-Law enforcement has not released the identities of any of the people killed, but family members have come forward with details and photos of their slain loved ones.
+Law enforcement officials have not released the identities of any of the people killed, but family members have come forward with details and photos of their slain loved ones.

 Here’s what we know so far about the people who died: